akumina/AkuminaDev/docs/AK-Central-Site-Support.md

     });

 ````

+### Deployment scenarios and Packge setup
+With the additional site collections in use, your deployment methodology will change slightly as the information architecture has changed
+Here is an example project setup

+* Project for Widgets -  This project will deploy to /sites/akuminarepo
+* Project for Global Lists / Assets - this project will deploy to /sites/sharedassets
+* Project for a Particular Site - this project will deploy to /sites/foundationsite

+This allows for different deployment configurations and minimal impact depending on the scenario - IE, I have to deploy a widget change, I only deploy the Widget Project.
+If I need to deploy a global update for an asset or list, I dont interfere with the other sites directly or mess around with Akumina bits.

 ### Sample Site Packages for use with Site Deployer
 We can easily share site deployer packages for use with rolling up minimal delivery environments for both classic and modern - the goal is to eventually have these as an option in the Site Creator Management App within App Manager which allows business users to deploy Akumina functionality to any site they wish..
 Look for those in upcoming point releases.

 * Classic Minimal Site Deployer package (for developers) - Coming soon
 * Modern Minimal Site Deploery package (for developers) - Coming soon